bsuper/biomet/README.md

 5. `jupyter notebook` Start the iPython notebook
 6. Browse the files!

-Perform `git pull origin master & git submodule update` after the above steps routinely to update your code/data to the most recent version.
+Perform `git pull origin master` and `git submodule update` after the above steps routinely to update your code/data to the most recent version.

 ### Running the code in a VM